Samantha-Ruth/Weather-Dashboard/README.md

 ## Description

 This project's goal was to create a site where one could find the current and forecasted weather conditions for any city.
-The application was to be built using API fetches, displaying the information from these fetches, while integrating javaScript and HTML styling with Bootstrap.
 When the user enters a city, the application should show the current temperature, wind, humidity, and UV as well as the future temperature, wind, humidity, and UV for the next five days.
+The application was built using API fetches while integrating javaScript and HTML styling with Bootstrap.
 The city's previously searched should show up on a sidebar and stay there when the screen is refreshed,, incorporating local storage.

 ![Work Day Scheduler](https://user-images.githubusercontent.com/64170123/169709800-6cdd283c-9c23-4593-a3e0-94ded77134c5.jpg)